Build Thread '73 CJ Everything Build

 After I got home from mud wheeling and gave my CJ a thorough cleaning there was a howl/whine coming from the bell housing.

 At first I figured that I had mud and debris built up in the clutch and bell housing so flushed as much of it out as I could.
-The howl/whine only got worse and my two ideas to fix it were to wait until it rains and drive it around for a while to really get a lot of water up into the bell or to pull my transmission/T-case and give it a good inspection and cleaning.
+The howl/whine only got worse and my two ideas to fix it were to wait until it rains and drive it around for a while to really get a lot of water up into the bell or to pull my Transmission /Transfer Case and give it a good inspection and cleaning.

 I ultimately determined the cause of the howl/whine was the adjustable throwout bearing.
-What had happened was mud got up into the throwout bearing between the race and transmission bearing retainer shaft.
+What had happened was mud got up into the throwout bearing between the race and Transmission bearing retainer shaft.
 The mud dried out all of the grease and caused binding.
 When the clutch was engaged it would slowly back out the race causing it to be out of adjustment leading to the clutch fork arm bend.

-Since I have the trans out I am also in the process of replacing the rear main seal, oil pan gasket and oil pan on the sbc.
+Since I have the Transmission out I am also in the process of replacing the rear main seal, oil pan gasket and oil pan on the sbc.
 I also have a new inspection plate ordered and plan to switch out my mechanical clutch with a hydraulic version.
 I'm thinking of putting 7 hydraulic clutch parts in.

 Last edited: